Saving the Ocean, One Fish Dish at a Time

 A visit to the seafood section of nearly any local supermarket these days is likely to induce feelings of guilt.
 You cast an eye on the Atlantic cod, halibut, salmon, and yellowtail flounder glistening on ice—only to discover that each is among the 13 species now overfished in New England, according to a 2011 report by the National Oceanic and Atmospheric Administration.
 It’s a real problem for consumers who enjoy eating fish for its many health benefits, but are also mindful of their ecological footprint.

 Boston University Dining Services is conscious of this dichotomy and has introduced more sustainable fish options on menus at the George Sherman Union and in residential dining halls.
-From now through November 4, Rhett’s is serving a special on Gulf of Maine Atlantic pollock, a lesser-known species that has been fished responsibly.
-Diners can also sample the dish during lunch and dinner at dining halls across campus on November 12 as part of Dining Services Make a Difference Monday, a campaign to showcase foods that are healthy and good for the environment.
+For several days last fall, Rhett’s served Gulf of Maine Atlantic pollock, a lesser-known species that has been fished responsibly.
+Diners could also sample the dish during lunch and dinner at dining halls across campus on November 12 as part of Dining Services Make a Difference Monday, a campaign to showcase foods that are healthy and good for the environment.

 BU Today: What is a fishery and how does it become unsustainable?